 Others have the opposite starting setup:

-First pattern is a square braid with no linking.
+Then, in the next pattern the braid opens into a flat braid with no linking.

-Starting set-up can be either Setup 1 or Setup 2 above, with identical results.
+For those “no linking” sections, the starting set-up on the fingers can be either Setup 1 or Setup 2 above, with identical results.

 Next pattern is started when loops have arrived at Set-up 2 position.

 Pattern has central brown column, outer turquoise and white diagonal stripes.

 Next pattern has same braiding moves, but starts with Set-up 1.

 To get from one set-up to the other: